How To Develop Your Reading Skills

 The last skill you need to master is reading for detail, where you are reading with a specific aim in mind and this matches questions in the IELTS reading paper such as True/False/Not Given or summarising questions.
 These kinds of tasks require you to use skimming or scanning to find the location of the possible answer, then read for detail in the part of the passage you are looking for the answer in.

 Of course, you will need to be able to use this skill for most of the test as you use your skills to find the area of the passage you are looking for and then read the sentences around to see if it answers your question.
 If it doesn’t, move on to the next area you find.
 Skimming and scanning will help you find the part of the text you want and reading for detail will help you get the answer to the question.

 Remember, though, we are discussing and practising reading skills in general and questions in the IELTS exam require different skills.
 Once you have practised skimming, scanning and reading for detail in general, you can then look at applying these different techniques to the right questions.
 We will discuss the different approaches and the questions they apply to in future articles.

 Look at this extract again.
 Read the questions, identify the keywords and the kind of information you are looking for and try to answer the questions.

 Choose NO MORE THAN TWO WORDS AND/OR A NUMBER from the passage for each answer.

-If you need help with your IELTS preparations, and you want to progress with a highly-experienced UK IELTS teacher, go to our website: www.swooshenglish.com to find out more.
-If you want to ask any questions directly, contact Alex by email: firstname.lastname@example.org
+If you need help on how to improve your IELTS score preparations, and you want to progress with a highly-experienced UK IELTS teacher, go to our website: www.swooshenglish.com to find out more.
+If you want to ask any questions directly, contact Alex by email: email@example.com

 Don’t forget to COMMENT and SHARE with friends and classmates who are doing the IELTS exam also.
 If you SHARE these articles, we can write more for you!
 SHARE the love.